stormasm/ghw-doc/ghw-part1.md

 a more sophisticated application that used [Menus](https://material-ui.com/demos/menus/) instead of [Drawers](https://material-ui.com/demos/drawers/) and that added more knowledge to understand and think about.
-Fast forward about a year, and I am finally getting around to writing all of these concepts up along with polishing up some nice demos that elucidate the concepts.
+Fast forward about a year, and I am finally getting around to writing all of these concepts up along with polishing up some nice demos that illustrate the concepts.

 All of the demos that this tutorial will reference uses CRA which means they all come out of the box the same way with the